Fay Allen (teacher)

-Fay E. Allen (January 4, 1887 – October 17, 1974) was the first ever African American to serve on the board of the Los Angeles Unified School District (LAUSD).
+Fay E. Allen (January 4, 1887 – October 17, 1974) was the first ever African American to serve on the Los Angeles Board of Education.
 She served two terms between 1939 and 1943.
 After she left the board, she continued to be politically active until her death.

 Background

 Fay E. Allen was the daughter of Silas Seth Weeks, an internationally recognized musician, and the former Eliza Jane Clark.
 Her parents split up when Fay was a youngster (her father remarried in 1892).
 Her father, known professionally as S. S. Weeks, moved to Europe and became a member of the Society of Composers in France.

 Early education and career

 Allen studied music in her native Iowa, Illinois, and Colorado.
 As a young woman, she would also frequently visit her father in Europe, where she would study piano, pipe organ, and orchestra.
 Father and daughter would frequently be invited to play for European royalty including King Gustav of Sweden.

+Allen later pursued special studies at University of Illinois and University of California, Los Angeles.